-Kayo Sports delivers the sporting codes that matter and the sporting events that keep people glued to the screen – NRL, AFL, Formula 1, NBA, Cricket, Tennis and many more.
+Kayo Sports delivers the sporting codes that matter and the sporting events that Australians love, from NRL and AFL to Cricket and Formula 1.
 In fact, Kayo offers over 50 sports with more being added all the time.
 You can follow the sports that mean the most to you, stream matches live, on delay or on demand, and take advantage of world-leading special features that bring your sports viewing into the 21st century.

 There’s more sports covered by Kayo than anyone else, all of them delivered with superb high definition picture quality that looks just as great on your tablet as it does on your TV.
 Massively popular sports covered by Kayo include:

 Because Kayo operates entirely via broadband internet, it’s able to do more than just broadcast live streams of sporting events at you.
 The internet is a two-way medium, and Kayo Sports has built their apps with that very much in mind.
 So alongside the many and varied high quality streams of live sports, you get access to a range of Kayo’s game changing features that give you more options and ways to watch.